I am Senior Digital Editor for Mother Jones.

 My first book, Beijing Blur (Penguin 2008), is an intimate yet far-reaching account of modernizing China’s underground youth scene, in which I immersed myself for a year pre-Beijing Olympics.
 The book was published in Australia and New Zealand by Penguin, followed by US and UK.
-I was excited when The Canberra Times called the book "intimate, evocative and erudite writing, shimmering with honesty."
+The Canberra Times called the book "intimate, evocative and erudite writing, shimmering with honesty."
 Sweet.

 Awards & recognition: